Reboot-LLC/Reboot-Website/readme.md

         * SQL
             * *Requires creation of database classes for core db functions.*
         * Elastic Search
+7. Endpoint Monitoring and Analysis
+    * Uses Flask-Profiler to monitor endpoint calls and present information in a dashboard (/flask-profiler).
-7. Further Ideas for Core Functionality
+8. Further Ideas for Core Functionality
     * Prediction API (Pandas + SciPy + *some nice viz library*)
     * UpWork API (grab and store freelancer/project data, other things)
     * Xero API (for accounting and transparency)